labthings/picamerax/docs/api_encoders.rst

 .. note::

-    It is strongly recommended that you familiarize yourself with the :mod:`~picamera.mmalobj` layer before attempting to understand the encoder classes as they deal with several concepts native to that layer.
+    It is strongly recommended that you familiarize yourself with the :mod:`~picamerax.mmalobj` layer before attempting to understand the encoder classes as they deal with several concepts native to that layer.

 The inheritance diagram for the following classes is displayed below: